ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Extension Members

-Problem type definitions MAY extend the problem details object with additional members.
+Problem type definitions MAY extend the problem details object with additional members that are specific to that problem type.

 For example, our "out of credit" problem above defines two such extensions -- "balance" and "accounts" to convey additional, problem-specific information.